 Preferred time for Ganesh Puja - Madhyanhana on Ganesh Chaturthi ( As it’s widely believed that Ganeshji was born during this kaal itself)

-The Muhurut time and other details given above is the best time and way in which to perform the Ganesh Puja and to perform any work related to the Ganesh Chaturthi Festival 2015.
+The Muhurut time and other details are given above is the best time and way in which to perform the Ganesh Puja and to perform any work related to the Ganesh Chaturthi Festival 2018.

 The families, who host the deity, open their homes to near and dear ones to visit and it’s a tradition to not let the guests leave empty handed.
 The events hosted by the community are always open to everyone for all the eleven days.
 The last day of the Ganesh Chaturthi festival is the most exciting of all, the devotees gather around the idol in large numbers to worship and pray for the last time as the idol is carried away to be immersed in water.
 This ritual is known as Ganesh Visarjan.
 The Hindus believe that the form of things in the universe constantly changes, however the energy remains and the immersion of the idol in water serves to them as a reminder of that.
 The idol decorated with flowers and fabrics is carried out of the pandals amidst a procession of devotees singing and dancing to the beats of the large drums chanting phrases in praise of the lord and urging him to come back again next year.